-- 5. Discuss the following: - a.
+5. Discuss the following:

+a.
 How to choose a kayak paddle.
 (Similar to KBSA 2a)

 b.
+Parts of a paddle

-The different materials from which paddles are made, parts of a paddle, and the care and maintenance of a paddle
+c.
+The care and maintenance of a paddle

-- 6. Using a properly equipped kayak with an open cockpit, a sit-on-top, or an inflatable kayak, do the following: - a.
-Safely capsize and perform a wet exit.(KBSA 4a) - b.
-Reenter the kayak with assistance from a buddy boat. - c.
-Demonstrate a kayak-over-kayak rescue. - d.
-Demonstrate the HELP position - e.
-Capsize the kayak, swim it, and then paddle to shore, and empty water from the kayak with assistance if needed. - 7.
-As a solo paddler, use a properly equipped kayak to demonstrate the following: - a.
-Forward stroke.(KBSA 5c) - b.
-Backstroke. .(KBSA 5h) - c.
-Forward sweep.(KBSA 5d) - d.
-Reverse sweep.(KBSA 5e) - e.
-Draw stroke.(KBSA 5f) - f.
+6. Using a properly equipped kayak with an open cockpit, a sit-on-top, or an inflatable kayak, do the following:

+- c a.
+Safely capsize and perform a wet exit.(KBSA 4a) - c b.
+Reenter the kayak with assistance from a buddy boat. - c c.
+Demonstrate a kayak-over-kayak rescue. - c d.
+Demonstrate the HELP position - c e.
+Capsize the kayak, swim it, and then paddle to shore, and empty water from the kayak with assistance if needed.

+- 7. As a solo paddler, use a properly equipped kayak to demonstrate the following: - c a.
+Forward stroke.
+(KBSA 5c) - c b.
+Reverse stroke. .(KBSA 5h) - C C. Forward sweep.(KBSA 5d) - c d.
+Reverse sweep.(KBSA 5e) - c e.
+Draw stroke.(KBSA 5f) - c f.
 Stern draw. - 8.
-As a solo paddler, use a properly equipped kayak to demonstrate the following: - a.
-Paddle a straight line for 25 yards, make a sharp turn, and return 25 yards in a straight line.
-(Part is similar to KBSA 6a) - b.
-Spin or pivot 360 degrees to the right and 360 degrees to the left.
-(Similar to KBSA 6c) - c.
+As a solo paddler, use a properly equipped kayak to demonstrate the following: - c a.
+Paddle a straight line for 15 to 20 boat lengths using appropriate strokes while maintaining trim and balance of the kayak. - b.
+Spin or pivot from a stationary position 180 degrees (half circle) to the right and left within two boat lengths..
+(Similar to KBSA 6c) - c c.
 Move abeam to the right 10 feet and to the left 10 feet.
-(Similar to KBSA 6b) - d.
+(Similar to KBSA 6b) - c d.
 Stop the boat in one boat length.
-(Similar to KBSA 6d) - e.
-Paddle a buoyed course of a length determined by your counselor that includes two right and two left turns performed while underway
+(Similar to KBSA 6d) - c e.
+While maintaining forward motion, turn the kayak 90 degrees to the right and left. - c f.
+Move the kayak backward three to four boat lengths using appropriate and effective reverse strokes. - c g.
+Paddle the kayak in a buoyed figure 8 course around markers three to four boat lengths apart.

 When working on merit badges, Scouts and Scouters should be aware of some vital information in the current edition of the Guide to Advancement (BSA publication 33088).
-Important excerpts from that publication can be downloaded from http://usscouts.org/advance/docs/GTA-Excerpts from that publication can be downloaded from http://usscouts.org/advance/docs/GTA-Excerpts from that publication can be downloaded from http://usscouts.org/advance/docs/GTA-Excerpts from the current edition of the full of the full
+Important excerpts from that publication can be downloaded from http://usscouts.org/advance/docs/GTA-Excerpts